 What to expect from your adjustments

-Spinal adjustments are used to specifically correct joint dysfunctions in the spine.
+Spinal adjustments are considered overall to be gentle, safe and effective.
+They are used to specifically correct joint dysfunctions in the spine.
 Joint dysfunctions are identified areas of improper motion in the spine.
 There are many ways and different techniques to adjust joint dysfunctions that have developed in the spine.
 Any potential risks from adjustments will be outlined to you on the first visit by way of a consent form and an opportunity to discuss these very small risks.

 At Shirley Rd Chiropractic we use a combination of styles.
 We do this because all patients are different and the technique or style, that may suit one patient may not suit another.
 With some techniques you may hear a small “crack”, with others you may not.
 The “crack” is not the goal, removal of the joint dysfunction is.